June 5, 2018 - Yonder

 Limited territorial validity visas (LTV)

 It is essential for you to know travel insurance is necessary for all travelers who plan to visit any of the Schengen area countries and that the minimum medical coverage is EUR 30,000.
+You can compare policies on Yonder and find a plan that meets this requirement –without breaking the bank!

 If you don’t submit all the required documents your visa can be rejected by the consular officers.
 It is important to understand why your application was denied in the first place because that can help you out the next time you try to apply for a visa.
 Have in mind that the reasons for refusing a short stay visa must be given.
 Also, you must pay attention to all requirements because there is no room for minor mistakes.
 Before applying you should check your application thoroughly.